Murder of Wong Ka-mui: Societal response

-When the dismemberment of Wong Ka-mui first came to light, many residents of Hong Kong were shocked and outraged to hear about the brutality of Wong's murder and the grisly dismemberment of the corpse.
-Some residents also feared that they might have accidentally consumed some of the flesh that came from Wong's dismembered body parts, given that Wong had admitted to disposing of some bits and pieces of Wong's flesh and bones at a butcher's stall, and it also repulsed even the butchers of the wet market.
+When the dismemberment of Wong Ka-mui first came to light, many residents of Hong Kong were shocked and outraged to hear about the brutality of Wong's murder and the dismemberment of the corpse.
+Some residents also feared that they might have accidentally consumed some of the flesh that came from Wong's dismembered body parts, given that Wong had admitted to disposing of some pieces of Wong's flesh and bones at a butcher's stall, and it also repulsed the butchers of the wet market.

-Wong's death also brought attention to the phenomenon of compensated dating, as there were many more underaged girls who resorted to prostitution through this scheme. the authorities also issued warnings to teenagers that anyone with any involvement in compensated dating would face the full brunt of the law.
+Wong's death also brought attention to the phenomenon of compensated dating, as there were many more underage girls who resorted to prostitution through this scheme.
+The authorities also issued warnings to teenagers that anyone with any involvement in compensated dating would face the full brunt of the law.

-The murder of Wong Ka-mui was remembered as one of Hong Kong's most gruesome murders to date, in addition to the Hello Kitty murder case, murder of Glory Chau and Moon Siu, and the murder of Abby Choi and several others.
+The murder of Wong Ka-mui was remembered as one of Hong Kong's most gruesome murders to date, in addition to the Hello Kitty murder case, the murder of Glory Chau and Moon Siu, the murder of Abby Choi and several others.